andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 we all leap into the frigid, Scandinavian water.
 The initial jolt from the plunge is exhilarating.
 We tread water for a few seconds before scampering back to the ladder and the warmth of our towels.
-Refreshed, invigorated, ready to tackle the day.
+Refreshed, invigorated, energized.

 <h4 class="article-subheader">Gausta</h4>
-"I don't know if you have other plans but if you want we can go skiing tomorrow.
+"I don't know if you have other plans but we can go skiing tomorrow if you want.
 We have a cabin up in the mountains."

+*closes laptop in the middle of making plans for Stockholm tomorrow*

 "Nope, no other plans."

-*closes laptop in the middle of making plans for Stockholm tomorrow*

 "We have a cabin up in the mountains" is the peak of understatement.
-Sondre may have said we have a *condo* up in the mountains, but whatever the appellation deemed appropriate for the accommodation I was not prepared for this:
+Sondre may have said *condo* whereas I heard *cabin*, but whatever the appellation deemed appropriate for the accommodation I was not prepared for this:

 <figure class="figure">